thomasgassmann/eth-cheatsheets/visual-computing/main.typ

 ]
 Gradient method fails when intensity structure within window is poor, displacement large etc.
 #colorbox(title: [Coarse-to-fine estimation])[
   Create levels by gradual subsampling.
 Start at coarsest level, estimate OF, iterate and add until reached finest level.
+Result is OF at finest level.
 ]
 Still fails if large lighting changes happen.